 When we don’t feel valued in a relationship, it’s hard to stay invested and we inevitably encounter relationship problems.
 I understand that maybe you feel you don’t have great communication skills.
 That’s ok.
 Consider checking out the relationship tips on my blog page for some starting ideas.
 Often times, our partners give us credit if we TRY…so try!

 I could write a book about this!
 At New England Hold Me Tight, this is our focus–improving communication so couples feel emotionally connected.
 There are many things that can be addressed when you are considering improving communication.
-You could work on learning how to resolve conflicts more effectively (or quickly).
-Another could be learning how to apologize in a manner so your partner hears you.
-And a third could be communicating in a way to rebuild trust.
+We have skilled couples therapists and relationship coaches that help you lear how to resolve conflicts more effectively (or quickly) and apologize in a manner so your partner hears you.
+You will learn how to communicate in a way to rebuild trust.
 Truly, the list is endless!

 As much as it can feel like such a big goal (and it is), I encourage that you start by reading Hold Me Tight: Seven Conversations for a Lifetime of Love by Dr. Sue Johnson.
 My Private Couples Retreats and “Hold Me Tight Workshops®” for couples are based on this book.
 I believe in its effectiveness and helpfulness.
 Another book that many of my couples have found helpful is The 5 Love Languages: The Secret to Love that Lasts by Gary Chapman.